Sweet Kozhukkatta(Rice Dumplings) and Nadan Kozhukatta

 - Salt – To taste

-- Boiling Water – As required (You can also add some milk to the boiling water in order to make it extra-soft)
+- Boiling Water – 1 – 1.25 cup or As required (You can also add some milk to the boiling water in order to make it extra-soft)

-1. Mix the grated coconut, jaggery and cardamom powder.
+1. Combine the grated coconut, jaggery and cardamom powder.

-2. Heat some water in a vessel adding salt and cumin seeds.
-Add the hot water little by little to the rice flour until a smooth dough is formed.
-Add a tsp of ghee and mix the dough well to make it extra-soft.
+2. Boil the water in a vessel adding salt, 1/4 tsp cumin seeds and 2 tsp ghee.
+Add the boiling water little by little to the rice flour until a smooth dough is formed.

 3. Roll the dough into medium sized balls and flatten them with your palm.
-Fill it with the jaggery-coconut filling and reshape it into a ball.
-Steam the balls in a steamer or idli cooker for about 15 – 20 mts.
+Fill it with 2 tbsp jaggery-coconut filling and reshape it into a ball.
+Steam the balls in a steamer or idli cooker for about 15 – 17 mts.